FREQUENTLY ASKED QUESTIONS

 The Board is RedRover’s primary strategic decision-making body, acting in consultation with the Chief Executive Officer and the Chief Financial Officer, and with the advice and guidance of other staff and voluntary leaders.
-The Board is responsible for ensuring the effective implementation of RedRover’s strategic framework (see Question #15) over the next several years, as well as providing on-going strategic oversight of the organization’s programs to ensure they are executed in a manner consistent with RedRover’s stated mission.
+The Board is responsible for ensuring the effective implementation of RedRover’s strategic plan over the next several years, as well as providing on-going strategic oversight of the organization’s programs to ensure they are executed in a manner consistent with RedRover’s stated mission.

 11. What else will I be expected to do as a Director?

-Directors are expected to serve on at least one committee or working group.
-Currently we have a Board Development Committee, Finance Committee, RedRover Tech Working Group (focused on RedRover’s technology strategy) and Legal Advisory Group.
-Efforts are underway to create a Development Strategy Working Group.
+Directors are expected to serve on at least two committees or task forces.
+Currently we have a Governance Committee, Finance Committee, Technology Task Force, Inspiration Team, Strategic Planning Task Force and Legal Advisory Group.

 Directors may be asked to make major donor thank you phone calls or send personal thank you note cards within 48 hours of notification of a donation.